anh0001/turtlebot3-nav-noetic/README.md

 4. **Navigation problems**
    - If the robot cannot plan a path, try adjusting the costmap parameters
    - If move_base fails to start, check if all dependencies are installed
+   - If using custom avoidance and the robot gets stuck, try adjusting the `obstacle_threshold` or `stuck_timeout` parameters

 ## License